Coconut milk boasts a whole host of nutritional benefits. It’s rich in fiber, vitamins C, E, and multiple B vitamins.

-If you freeze coconut milk in ice cube trays, and don’t transfer them to an airtight container, expect the storage life to only be around 1 month.
+If you freeze coconut milk in ice cube trays and don’t transfer them to an airtight container, expect the storage life to only be around one month.

 After your coconut milk is thawed, consume it within 4-5 days, and never refreeze.

 Other Storage Methods For Coconut Milk